Painting isn’t about control or perfection —

 An Invitation

-Sometimes, I think the animals I paint come through the canvas to speak to me.
-It feels a little off-centre, but each story carries an experience that has stayed with me.
+Sometimes, it feels like the animals I paint are coming through the canvas to speak to me.
+I know that sounds a bit “off-centre,” but each story is a real experience that has stayed with me.
+There is so much we don’t understand about energy and connection, but being open to it feels like a good start.

-Bottom line—you don’t need to ‘understand’ the art in any particular way.
+The bottom line is this: you don’t need to “understand” my art in any academic way.
 Just spend time with it.
+Notice what it brings up in you.

 What Matters Most